RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #627, #628, #629

+Started work on the `kd new` command.
+Got the new command setup as well as the basics for requesting the data needed to create everything.
+Should be fairly easy to finish in the next couple sessions.

 ## #625, #626

 Spent some time exploring what is going to be needed to make `kd new` work so